TDanielVS/CODES/README.md

 I recommend record the training data set in windows version, it runs faster and have better response using controls or steering wheel.
 Use linux version to test trained networks.

 ### ROS Indigo AutoNOMOS mini platform
+We have the model v1, all documentation is on https://github.com/AutoModelCar/AutoModelCarWiki/wiki

+Install ROS indigo or newer version on your computer http://wiki.ros.org/indigo/Installation/Ubuntu